 Recommended Reading: First Job Interview: 10 Things You Should Know

 1. Stay Well-Versed with Changes in Privacy

-If you’ve read my earlier post on 5 Facebook Privacy Settings You Should Know and Facebook & Your Privacy: Why It Matters, you would’ve realize by now how important it is to keep abreast of revisions to privacy policies on Facebook and other social network sites.
+If you’ve read my earlier post on 5 Facebook Privacy Settings You Should Know and Facebook & Your Privacy: Why It Matters, you would’ve realized by now how important it is to keep abreast of revisions in the privacy policies on Facebook and other social network sites.

 These policies determine how searchable your profile is and how you can restrict access to your postings.
 You will need to enable your potential employers to search for your profile page effortlessly.
 Be wary of what you make public (and accessible by them) to accurately portray you in the manner you want.

 A Buggy Issue

 Apart from such privacy settings, it is also necessary to make a conscious effort to stay informed about existing bugs and get them fixed before they leave you vulnerable to any privacy leak.
 It would be disastrous if all your private photos and postings were available to your prospective employers during a routine background search.

 Facebook users have not forgotten the privacy glitch when private messages that weren’t supposed to be public had seemingly appeared publicly on their wall page.

 2. Create and Maintain a Good Online Presence

 Access restrictions aside, you should create and maintain a good online presence on different social media networks.
 It makes sense to say that you wouldn’t have any online presence if you don’t appear online!
 Besides robbing your chance to impress recruiters, a blocked social network profile may also raise a red flag, giving the impression that you have things to hide.